Quotients of graph operators by symmetry representations: Examples of quotients

-\begin{example}[Free action] Let us take the graph from Figure \ref{fig:hex} (a) described by a weighted adjacency matrix $H$ with diagonal entries $V$ and weights $a$ and $b$ assigned to the solid and dashed edges respectively.
-The graph is invariant under the group $G = D_{3}=\{e,r_{1},r_{2},r_{3},\sigma,\sigma^{2}\}$, where $r_{\alpha}$ denotes reflection over the corresponding axis shown in the figure and $\sigma$ is rotation by $\omega=2\pi/3$.
-The matrices $\pi(g)$ are the $6 \times 6$ permutation matrices corresponding to these actions and satisfy $\pi(g) H = H \pi(g)$ for all $g \in G$.
+\begin{example}[Free action] Let us take the graph from Figure \ref{fig:benzene_setup}(a) described by a weighted adjacency matrix $H$ with diagonal entries $V$ and weights $a$ and $b$ assigned to the solid and dashed edges respectively.
+More explicitly,